-Line 3-Expenses and depreciation.
-If the corporation earned rent or other compensation for the use of, or right to use, property and that rent or compensation was less than the total allowable expenses and depreciation, generally complete Part V and enter the excess on line 3.

-However, a corporation will not complete Part V if it can establish that:
+Line 3.
+Excess expenses and depreciation.
+If the corporation earned rent or other compensation for the use of, or right to use, property and that rent or compensation was less than the total allowable expenses and depreciation, complete Part V in most cases and enter the excess on line 3.
+However, if the corporation can establish that it meets all three of the requirements listed below, it can attach a statement instead of completing Part V. The statement must include: